routingblog/arbitration/content/_index.md

 : Alternate Dispute Resolution.
 Procedures by which disputes can be resolved other than litigation.
 For example settlements, mediation, binding or non-binding arbitration.

 Separability principle
-: an arbitration clause is treated as a separate agreement to the contract containing it.
+: An arbitration clause is treated as a separate agreement to the contract containing it.
 An agreement to arbitrate may not be nullified by a void main contract.

 # Footnotes